middleman/middlemanapp.com/source/guides/extensions.html.markdown

       end
     end

-By extending the Middleman::Base class, available as "app", we've added a "say_hello" method to the environment which simply prints "Hello."
+By extending the `Middleman::Base` class, available as `app`, we've added a `say_hello` method to the environment which simply prints "Hello".
 Internally, these methods are used to build lists of paths and requests which will be processed later in the app.

 ## after_configuration Callback

-Sometimes you will want to wait until the config.rb has been parsed to run code.
-For example, if you rely on the :css_dir variable, you should wait until it has been set.
+Sometimes you will want to wait until the `config.rb` has been parsed to run code.
+For example, if you rely on the `:css_dir` variable, you should wait until it has been set.
 For this, we'll use a callback:

     :::ruby
     module Middleman::Features::MyFeature